daniel-lerch/vocup/docs/fileformats.md

 ```

 ## .vdp

+> ‚ö†Ô∏è This file format is deprecated.
+Since Vocup 1.8.0 it is not possible to create new backups anymore.
+Since Vocup 2.0.0 is not possible to restore backups anymore.

 This format is used for Vocup Backups.
 It is basically a zip file using `Deflate` compression:
 ```